 Welcome to the Section of Geriatrics and Palliative Medicine in the Department of Medicine at Baylor College of Medicine.
 Our faculty includes a wide range of health professionals who practice in a variety of care settings in a highly interprofessional culture.
-Our faculty includes subspecialists in palliative medicine, wound care, post-acute and long-term care, hospital medicine, home-based medical care and ambulatory consultation and primary care geriatrics.
-The Section of Geriatrics and Palliative Medicine provides compassionate primary or consultative care to older adults, from robust to frail.
+The Section of Geriatrics and Palliative Medicine provides compassionate primary or consultative care to older adults and persons living with serious illness.
+We deliver subspecialty geriatric and palliative care in inpatient, outpatient, facility, and homebased settings.
 Our team of physicians, nurse practitioners, social workers and pharmacists see patients across several healthcare systems, including Baylor St. Luke’s Medical Center (BSLMC) and Kirby Glen Senior Care, Ben Taub Hospital and the Harris Health System, the Michael E. DeBakey VA Medical Center and its Community Living Center, Houston Methodist Hospital and Saint Dominic Village.
-Geriatrics is a specialized field of medicine that focuses on the care of older adults.
-Our practice focuses on maintaining robust and vibrant aging for independent adults living in the community, acute care for those facing and recovering from illnesses and exacerbations of chronic conditions and supportive care for our most frail and vulnerable adults.
+Across our section, our teams are working to enhance quantity and quality of life in aging and serious illness.